JetBrains/teamcity-documentation/topics/git.md

 <td>

-Type of ssh proxy, supported values: `http`, `socks4`, `socks5`.
+Type of SSH proxy, supported values: `http`, `socks4`, `socks5`.
 Keep in mind that socks4 proxy cannot resolve remote host names, so if you get an UnknownHostException, either switch to socks5 or add an entry for your git server into the hosts file on the TeamCity server machine.

 </td></tr><tr>